smitpi/PSSysTray/README.md

 Documentation can be found at: [Github_Pages](https://smitpi.github.io/PSSysTray)

 ## Functions
-- [New-PSSysTrayConfigFile](https://smitpi.github.io/PSSysTray/#New-PSSysTrayConfigFile) -- Creates the config file for Start-PSSysTray
+- [New-PSSysTrayConfigFile](https://smitpi.github.io/PSSysTray/#New-PSSysTrayConfigFile) -- Creates the needed .csv file in the specified folder.
-- [Start-PSSysTray](https://smitpi.github.io/PSSysTray/#Start-PSSysTray) -- This function launches the System Tray GUI.
+- [Start-PSSysTray](https://smitpi.github.io/PSSysTray/#Start-PSSysTray) -- This function reads csv config file and creates the gui in your system tray.